xperimex/xperimex.github.io/_posts/2022-01-09-secure-squares.md

 {
   "title": "Billiard Balls and Secure Squares", "author": "Adi Mittal",
-  "summary": "The ultimate secret to pool and laser tag", "tags":[
+  "summary": "The ultimate secret to win at pool and laser tag", "tags":[
     "me"
   ]